A Brief History of Curry and How to Make Curry Paste From Scratch

-- The food processor is not effective for for grinding tougher herbs like lemon grass and rhizomes like ginger, galangal and turmeric.
+- The food processor is not effective for grinding tougher herbs like lemongrass and rhizomes like ginger, galangal and turmeric.
 These are best cut up and then ground with a herb grinder and then added to the rest of paste in the food processor.

 Here are two examples of chicken curries.
 I will add more curry recipes to this hub over time.
 As you'll see, curries are not necessarily accompanied by rice.
 Thick cut slices of white bread as excellent with the Kari Kapitan, a Hainanese chicken curry that is a speciality of Penang.

-- 4 - 5 tablespoons oil for frying
+- 4 to 5 tablespoons oil for frying

 - 600 ml thick coconut milk

 - 1 stem lemongrass (white section only), lightly bruised